trolleksii/argocd-diff-reporter/README.md

   format: json

 # optional
-# provides a clance into where time is spent during pr processing
+# provides a glance into where time is spent during pr processing
 tracing:
   endpoint: 127.0.0.1:4318
   service: argocd-diff-reporter
   version: v1.0

+# optional
+# by default assumes it is deployed in the same namespace as argocd
+argocd:
+  namespace: argocd

 workers:
   gitWorker: